learn-co-curriculum/react-lecture-1-starter/README.md

 ### Discuss Vanilla JS

-I like to start by asking students what was hard about building a project in Module 3 and record their responses.
+Start by asking students what was hard about building a project in Phase 1 and record their responses.
 Generally you'll get at least a few responses that are pretty on point.
 Examples:

 * Updating the DOM to reflect changes in your data
 * Managing State